-There’s no place in Yorkshire, or Northern England for that matter, that feels quite as ‘medieval’ as York.
-Its age-old streets are brimming with history, attracting hordes of travelers looking for a classic historic English experience.
+There’s no place in Yorkshire, or Northern England for that matter, that felt quite as ‘medieval’ to us as York.
+Its age-old streets are brimming with history, attracting hordes of travelers like us looking for a classic historic English experience.
 The city is an incredible labyrinth of 13th-century walls, at the heart of which likes the magnificent York Minster, one of the world’s most beautiful Gothic cathedrals.
-York, just like the neighboring Leeds and English capital city London, is a gay friendly city.
+York, just like the neighboring Leeds and the English capital city London, is a gay-friendly city.
 While it doesn’t particularly have a gay scene to speak of, there are many gay hotels in York that more than just welcome LGBTQ travelers.
-It’s no surprise that there are lots of options for gay hotels in Yorkshire generally, including neighboring cities like Leeds and Harrogate.
-These also include bed and breakfasts that the region is known for, which makes for excellent alternatives to hotels.
+What’s more, we found that the options ranged from hotels to even quaint bed and breakfasts that this region is known for.
+They made for excellent alternatives to hotels for when we wanted to soak in the culture of the region.

-With York being one of The 12 Most Preserved Cities Medieval Cities In Europe, it’s a much sought-after destination with LGBTQ culture buffs.
-Straddling the gushing waters of the River Ouse, York brims with history, culture, and cosmopolitan charm, and really has it all.
-If you’re mesmerized by cobbled streets, Gothic structures, and England‘s rich history, then this is the city for you.
-To that end, here are the top 11 gay hotels in York, Yorkshire.
+With York being one of the most preserved medieval cities in Europe, we culture buffs were very excited to explore this much sought-after destination.
+Straddling the gushing waters of the River Ouse, York has history, culture, and cosmopolitan charm and has it all.
+If you’re mesmerized by cobbled streets, Gothic structures, and England‘s rich history like us, then this is the city for you.
+To that end, check out the top LGBTQ-friendly accommodations in the town.

 11